ArtLifting: History

-Business Model
+Business model

 ArtLifting offers artists impacted by homelessness or disability the opportunity to secure their own income through the sale of original paintings, prints, and products.
-However, it is important to note that each artist only earns a fraction of the revenue of their sale.
+However, each artist only earns a fraction of the revenue of their sale.

-Benefit Corporation Status
+Benefit corporation status

 ArtLifting was established as a for-profit benefit corporation, rather than a non-profit 501(c)(3).
 Benefit corporations “have a corporate purpose to create a material positive impact on society and the environment; and are required to consider the impact of their decisions not only on shareholders but also on workers, community, and the environment.”

 As with any for-profit art broker, proceeds are split between artists and ArtLifting.
 Every artist earns 55% from the profit of each sale.
 1% from each sale go toward strengthening art services for community partners that support ArtLifting artists, which includes art programming at social service agencies, shelters, and disability centers.
-ArtLifting the invests the remaining 44% back into the company to further its mission.
+ArtLifting then invests the remaining 44% back into the company to further its mission.

-Recruiting Artists
+Recruiting artists

 ArtLifting works with individuals who participate in shelter or disability center art programs across the U.S. There are thousands of existing art groups in shelters and disability centers.
 Their first point of contact is most often the art director who oversees the artists in these programs.
 ArtLifting's curation team reviews all artwork to determine appropriate fit for ArtLifting's platform and various sales channels including sales of originals, prints, products, and corporate opportunities.